phha/fastapi-overrider/README.md

 FastAPI provided a nice mechanism to override dependencies, but there are a few gotchas:

-- Overrides are not cleaned up automatically after a test run
+- Overrides are not cleaned up automatically and can't be scoped easily.
+- Lots of boilerplate code required when you just want /some/ test data.
 - Using `unittest.mock.Mock` is non-trivial due to the way FastAPI relies on inspection of signatures when calling dependencies.
 - Likewise, mocking async dependencies is cumbersome.